"The Longueville House Cider's"

 Longueville Mor Awards:

-Silver Medal at the Alltech Craft Cider Cup 2017
+Silver Medal at the Alltech Dublin Cider Cup 2017

 "Highly Commended" Beoir Champion Cider of Ireland Competition 2017